deve-sh/blog-entries/building-a-real-time-dev-environment-like-codesandbox.md

 ![Photo by olia danilevich: https://www.pexels.com/photo/man-sitting-in-front-of-three-computers-4974915/](https://firebasestorage.googleapis.com/v0/b/devesh-blog-3fbfc.appspot.com/o/postimages%2Fcreating-an-online-development-environment-like-codesandbox%2Fprimaryimage.jpg?alt=media&token=da419413-39fe-4d13-9c15-3542180d07f7)

 If you're a developer who's been working with the JavaScript ecosystem for a long time, you know real-time online development environments are an indispensable part of the development experience.

-I have been a big fan of services like [Codesandbox](https://codesandbox.io/) and [StackBlitz](https://stackblitz.com/) as they take away the entire pain of having to go through the setup process for your apps locally (Which is often the most time-consuming part of the process of getting started with a project) and also provide you with the flexibility to quickly prototype a project, run what you want to and even share samples and code with other people on the internet.
+Better yet, if you're a web developer who has a "not-so-powerful" device, the time to set up or start a project is a huge pain which is alleviated by platforms like [Codesandbox](https://codesandbox.io/) and [StackBlitz](https://stackblitz.com/) as they take away the entire pain of having to go through the setup process for your apps locally (Which is often the most time-consuming part of the process of getting started with a project) and also provide you with the flexibility to quickly prototype a project, run what you want to and even share samples and code with other people on the internet.

-Needless to say, being the tinkerer I have inside me, wanted to learn how these systems worked internally, I had a fairly good idea but these services do not expose the workings of their systems (Of course) like an open-source project, it would have been great if they did but you can't have everything in life.
+I've been a huge fan of Codesandbox from day 1, it is one of the few products that made me go "WOW!" the first time I tried it.
+Needless to say, the tinkerer inside me wanted to learn how these systems worked internally, I had a fairly good idea but these services do not expose the workings of their systems (Of course) like an open-source project, it would have been great if they did but you can't have everything in life.

 So this post is my journey of figuring out how to create a system similar to Codesandbox.